CliffS/google-sheets-simple/README.md

 It is a simplified interface to the [Google APIs Node.js Client][googleapis] and currently only uses the [Service to Service Authentication][service] method.

+The full API can be found [here][API].
+This library currently on supports the basic essentials.

 ## Usage